Kentucky HB 678

 Would add a new law to allow producers to sell nonperishable products directly to consumers within the state, without needing a license or permit from the health department.
 Would allow in-state shipping.
 Would prevent local governments from imposing restrictions on cottage food businesses.

-A new law that would allow “microenterprise home kitchen operations” to sell many types of perishable foods.
+Would allow “microenterprise home kitchen operations” to sell many types of perishable foods.

 Would exempt certain types of sales from licensing if the producer sells less than $12,500 of non-perishable products per year.
 Would allow sales of acidified foods (e.g. pickles, salsas, etc) and fermented foods.